• Home

 Address: Grainger St, Newcastle upon Tyne NE1 5QQ

-Slice does thin-crust pizza by the slice for £3 each run by Italians.
+Slice does thin-crust pizza by the slice for £3.5 each run by Italians.
 They are very popular, and big slices too!
-The queue moves fast and two slices make a great lunch for £6. or a Calzone for 3.5.
-You can get a full pizza for about 20, and share with a family or 4 or a group of friends.
+The queue moves fast and two slices make a great lunch or a Calzone for about 3.5.
+You can get a full pizza for about 20, and share with family or friends or yourself.

 Acropolis is my partner’s favourite (he’s Greek, so that’s high praise) and mine too.
 Their gyros are £7 to £9 with massive portions.
 One could honestly feed two people.

-Don’t judge me for saying this but you are in Newcastle Upon Tyne, and Greggs is quick, delicious and hard to go wrong.
-Local own of course as it started here in the North East.
+Don’t judge me for saying this but you are in Newcastle Upon Tyne, and it’s from the North East.
 Steak Bake, Vegan Sausage roll (to me is nicer than the normal one, less salty), pizza, their potato wedges are so good, and download the app, you get a freebie when you sign up and for your birthday too.

 The one in Eldon Square has sit in area or if you fancy the Greggs pub second floor to Fenwicks which is seasonal.